March 18, 2014

 Arcadecraft looks great, how can I support the development of Arcadecraft right now?

-Currently the best way to financially support Arcadecraft is to buy our other game, Orbitron: Revolution.
+Currently the best way to financially support Arcadecraft and Firebase is to buy Arcadecraft on Xbox 360 or on PC!

 Other than that you can take to Twitter, Facebook, Reddit, Tumblr, various game forums, etc and kindly ask people to take a look at the trailer for the game and raise awareness of it.